ni/install-systemlink-enterprise/getting-started/installation-guide.md

 - 16 CPUs
 - 80 Gigabytes of RAM
 - 1 Terabyte of storage

-Additionally, the cluster should have a minimum of two nodes with 8 CPUs and 32 Gigabytes of RAM each.
-These nodes must have a `high_mem` [taint](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) applied.
+- At least two nodes with 8CPUs and 32 Gigabytes of RAM each

-Cluster setup is beyond the scope of this document.
+    NOTE: Apply the `high_mem` [taint](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to nodes with 32 Gigabytes of RAM or more.

 The SystemLink Enterprise helm charts supports only the Nginx controller.